 Find a Specialist Near You

-There are several risk factors that can increase the likelihood of claudication:
+Several factors increase your likelihood of claudication:

 - High cholesterol levels in the blood